How Product Images Affect AI Citations — Alt Text, Visual Search, and What AI Agents Actually See

 imagefield - The actual image pixels - text crawlers don't process visual content (except multimodal systems like GPT-4V, Google Lens)

-Product photos without alt text are invisible to AI shopping assistants and image search alike.
-If your Shopify product has 5 images and none have alt text, AI agents see 5 blank slots.
-They can’t recommend what they can’t describe.
+Product photos with no alt text are invisible to AI shopping assistants and image search alike.
+If your Shopify product has 5 images and none carry alt text, AI agents see 5 blank slots.
+They can't recommend what they can't describe - it's that literal.

 Alt text that drives AI citations

 Alt text is the single highest-leverage image optimization for AI visibility.
-But most e-commerce alt text is either empty, generic (“product image”), or keyword-stuffed (“best running shoe buy cheap”).
-None of these help AI agents.
+But most e-commerce alt text is empty, generic ("product image"), or keyword-stuffed ("best running shoe buy cheap").
+None of those help an AI agent - the last one actively hurts you.

 What good alt text looks like